 Early last year, I got a chance to have a quick pass through Belgium which included a day-long stopover in Brussels.
 What I discovered there – in the few hours that I roamed the streets – was that Brussels (and the rest of Belgium, for that matter) has some amazing architecture, awesome street art, and of course, a love for food, beer, and chocolate.

-While I couldn’t experience the culinary offerings in detail, here are four food and drink items you can easily find in Belgium, while walking the streets, that you must try no matter how long you are in the country for.
+While I couldn’t experience the culinary offerings in detail, here are four food and drink items you can easily find in Belgium while walking the streets that you must try, no matter how long you are in the country.

-I’ll must warn you though, on the surface, they aren’t anything special or unique to the region; rather it’s the taste, flavours, and of course the fact the Belgians make them really good that matters;
+I must warn you, though, on the surface, they aren’t anything special or unique to the region; rather it’s the taste, flavors, and of course, the fact the Belgians make them really good that matters;

-Belgian Waffles – You’re likely to find “One Euro Waffle” signs round every corner – and a long line of people outside the shops waiting patiently to take their pick no matter the weather – as you move through the main touristy spots in Brussels.
+You’re likely to find “One Euro Waffle” signs around every corner – and a long line of people outside the shops waiting patiently to take their pick no matter the weather – as you move through the main touristy spots in Brussels.

-Belgian Chocolate is world renowned and for good reason, but here’s the thing, try a cone of Godiva’s fresh strawberries dipped in chocolate because that freshness of the bright red juicy strawberries with the sweetness of chocolate is a sure-shot one-way ticket to heaven.
+Belgian Chocolate is world-renowned and for good reason, but here’s the thing, try a cone of Godiva’s fresh strawberries dipped in chocolate because that freshness of the bright red juicy strawberries with the sweetness of the chocolate is a sure-shot one-way ticket to heaven.

-But, the best way to experience beer in Belgium is by having a seat at one of the many cafes that dot the streets and enjoy it while you watch people go by.
+But, the best way to experience beer in Belgium is by having a seat at one of the many cafes that dot the streets and enjoying it while you watch people go by.

-Hopefully you too will find these quick bites, which are also cheap, a tasty way to fill up your tummy as you walk through the streets admiring all that Brussels have to offer.
+Hopefully, you too will find these quick bites, which are also cheap, a tasty way to fill up your tummy as you walk through the streets admiring all that Brussels has to offer.